Trees You Can Tap for Syrup (Beyond the Sugar Maple)

 Outdoor evaporator boiling sap to make syrup, surrounded by wood and snowy forest scenery.

-• Walnut Syrup: Earthy and robust, perfect for drizzling over desserts.
+• Ironwood syrup is dark and complex, perfect for drizzling over warm bread.

 Glass bottle filled with golden syrup beside a wooden spoon on a burlap surface.